tsujamin/digi-approval/pitch/pitch-outline.md

 Your full solution assessment
 =============================

-*Tell us what you think would be involved in turning your concept into a fully working, scalable solution for the challenge.*

 The full details for our proof-of-concept are listed above.

 Assuming our proof-of-concept is successful, the following major steps would be required to deploy it publically:
 * **The services of a skilled graphics designer**.
 We have a range of coding and user-experience skills, but we lack good graphics skills.
-A skilled graphics designer would be needed to make things pretty and consistent with the rest of the visual identity across the ACT government.
+A skilled graphics designer would be needed to make things aesthetically appealing and consistent with the rest of the visual identity across the ACT government.
 * **A further period of development**.
 Our prototype will inevitably have some rough edges.
 It will need an extra couple of months of full-time work to bring it up to a deployable standard, especially with regards to:
     * accessibility (e.g. to WCAG 2.0 standard)
     * load-testing